 It always pays to put on more clothes than you think you'll need when fishing during the cooler times of the year.
 It's windier along the coast compared to the city, and the damp wind coming off the water feels a lot colder.

 Then there are the other 300 days of the year when it feels like a sauna out there.
 Then it pays to be covered as much as possible and to drink plenty of fluids.
-As you drive around South Texas during the warmer times of year, notice what the guys that work outside are wearing.
+As you drive around South Texas during the warmer times of the year, notice what the guys that work outside are wearing.

-You'll find them in long sleeves and pants and wearing hats and some type neck covering.
+You'll find them in long sleeves and pants and wearing hats and some type of neck covering.
 Keeping the sun off you is good for your skin and your energy.
 And keeping sunscreen on exposed skin can save you from that feeling of being baked in an oven when you try to go to sleep after a fishing trip.

 Long sleeve shirts, pants, hats, and a neck covering will keep you cooler and protected.
 And it will keep you fishing longer and enjoying the coast.

 When you're fishing the surf, checking the weather reports and the surf cams can make the difference between dealing with small swells and three footers you have to jump or they'll crash over your head!

 You know the one, "If you ever get sick of the weather in Houston/South Texas/along the Gulf Coast, just give it a day or so and it will change."
 I probably butchered that a bit but if you've lived here for any period of time you know that the weather can change very quickly.

 And here we're not merely talking about comfort, we're talking about safety.
 Getting caught in a front or a sudden storm is no fun.
 Lighting, high wind and waves, and dramatic temperature changes are commonplace along the Texas Coast.

 Knowing the weather reports and planning to be off the water when a front or storm hits will protect you.
 Lightning is no joke, and getting caught outdoors can be a harrowing experience during a severe storm.